-Tropical cyclone warnings in Myanmar are provided by the Department of Meteorology and Hydrology, Myanmar.
-Tropical cyclone warnings are provided from the Central Forecasting Office at Yangon.
+Tropical cyclone warnings in Myanmar are provided by the Department of Meteorology and Hydrology (DMH), Myanmar.
+Tropical cyclone warnings are provided from the Multi-Hazard Early Warning Center of DMH in Nay Pyi Taw.

-2.5.2 Tracking and dissemination
+2.5.2 Tracking of Tropical Cyclone

-Conventional observations, such as surface and upperair observations, ships' reports, and radar and satellite observations are utilized for observing, detecting and tracking tropical cyclones.
-Collection and dissemination of meteorological data and warnings are done with the coordination of Myanmar Posts and Telecommunications and Department of Civil Aviation point-to-point circuit.
-Some stations are equipped with
+Conventional observations, such as surface and upper air observations, ships' reports, and radar and satellite observations are utilized for observing, detecting and tracking tropical cyclones.